Xiao Mausoleum: The Sacred Way

 qilin, and horses), guarding the tomb.
 Beyond them is a column called huabiao in Chinese.
 One then continues along the Wengzhong Road.
-Four pairs of ministers and generals (or warrior guardian figures, wengzhong) of stone have been standing there for centuries to guard the journey to the after life.
+Four pairs of ministers and generals (or warrior guardian figures, Wengzhong) of stone have been standing there for centuries to guard the journey to the afterlife.

 Lingxing Gate

 The Lingxing Gate, a pailou at the end of the Wengzhong Road was destroyed long ago, but rebuilt in 2006.